Idaho Foster Parent Rights, Respite Care, and Your Caseworker Relationship

 Respite is not a sign of failure.
 It is a built-in feature of the system that exists because the research on foster family longevity is clear: families who use respite care systematically remain licensed and active for longer than families who push through until they burn out.
 A foster family that closes their home after one difficult placement is a net loss for the system.
 A foster family that uses respite strategically and continues fostering for a decade is not.

 The practical challenge with respite in Idaho is availability.
-In the Treasure Valley, the pool of certified respite providers is larger, and arranging respite care within your regional network is manageable.
+In the Treasure Valley, the pool of licensed respite providers is larger, and arranging respite care within your regional network is manageable.
 In rural Idaho, the pool may be very small — sometimes a single family in a given county.
 Building the respite relationship before you need it urgently is essential.

-Your licensing worker is the starting point for finding certified respite providers in your area.
+Your licensing worker is the starting point for finding licensed respite providers in your area.
 IDFAPA regional contacts can also be a source of referrals.
 Some regional foster care support groups maintain informal respite networks where licensed families have already agreed to cover for each other.

 Free Download